albertus82/jface-utils/README.md

 #### Page enum

 This is a very simple example of enum that implements [`Page`](src/main/java/it/albertus/jface/preference/page/Page.java).
-You can surely improve it, for example introducing localization and autodetermining `nodeId` values using the enum names.
+You can surely improve it, for example introducing localization, autodetermining `nodeId` values using the enum names, adding an overloaded constructor that doesn't require the `parent` argument, and so on.

 ```java
 public enum MyApplicationPage implements Page {